theresesvaerens/portfolio1/README.md

 This portfolio is built to present:
 - Three featured projects
-- Sort project descriptions and thumbnails
+- Short project descriptions and thumbnails
 - Links to GitHub repositories
 - Downloadable CV and Cover Letter
 - Simple, responsive layout for desktop and mobile